-(ii) The total amount at the end of first, second, third year if ₹ 500/- is deposited in the bank with annual rate 10% interest compounded annually is of the previous length.
-So the length of the arc at first, second, third...... swing will be resepectively (in cm).
+(ii) The total amount at the end of first, second, third year if ₹ 500/- is deposited in the bank with annual rate 10% interest compounded annually is

 (iii) A square is drawn by joining the mid points of the sides of a given square.
 A third square is drawn inside the second square in the same way and this process continues indefinitely.
 If a side of the first square is 16cm then the area of first, second, third square will be respectively.